 More Vegan Pies

 If you love vegan pies, add these to your list:

 That’s it for this dark chocolate pie.
 Enjoy!

 Dark Chocolate Pie

-- There’s a lot of pouring in this recipe, but there’s one more to go.
-Pour the chocolate pudding mixture into the unbaked pie crust.
-Use your spatula to get every last drop of that chocolate gold into the pie crust.
-Place in the oven and bake at 350 for 30 minutes, until pie is set.
+- Pour the chocolate mixture into the pie crust.
+Use your spatula to get all of the chocolate gold into the pie crust.
+Place in the oven and bake at 350°F for 30 minutes, until pie is set.